wagoodman/dive/README.md

 dive build -t <some-tag> .
 ```

-Building on Macbook (supporting only the Docker container engine)
+Building on macOS (supporting only the Docker container engine):

 ```bash
 docker run --rm -it \